Briana DeJesus Defends Jenelle Evans After She’s Fired From ‘Teen Mom 2’

 “I hope she gets everything she ever wanted and I just want her to flourish!
 As far as David, it sucks that his actions caused all of this but this is what it is and there’s no going back,” Briana added.

 Jenelle was officially fired on Tuesday evening after days of speculation about her future with the franchise.
-In addition to all of the drama that has surrounded Evans in the past, this week her husband, David Eason, sparked outrage yet again when he admitted to killing the family’s pet, a bulldog named Nugget, after it nipped at their daughter Ensley.
+In addition to all of the drama that has surrounded Evans in the past, this week her husband — David Eason — sparked outrage yet again when he admitted to killing the family’s pet, a bulldog named Nugget, after it allegedly nipped at their daughter, Ensley.

 As previously reported by The Inquisitr, Jenelle Evans was said to be very upset about being fired from Teen Mom 2, but may have already moved on to her next reality TV project.